Bottchers Gap: Guard Station

 The USFS Bottchers Gap Guard Station was built in 1950 along with the Double Cone Trail.
-The Bottchers Gap Forest Patrolman took supplies twice monthly by pack mules to the forest fire lookout on the Ventana Double Cone during the summer fire lookout season.
+The Bottchers Gap Forest Patrolman took supplies twice monthly by pack mules to the forest fire lookout on the Ventana Double Cone during the summer wildfire season.
 The patrolman and the mule train usually spent one night of the trip at the old Comings Cabin.

 Geology

 Bottcher's Gap sits in a notch between Mescal Ridge and Skinner Ridge formed by the Palo Colorado fault where it crosses the ridge.
 The east side of the fault in the gap is primarily an upthrown block of quartz diorite, while the west side of the fault is composed mostly of metamorphic rocks including schist and gneiss.
-The fault-formed north fork of Little Sur River is located to the southeast, and the river flows along the fault for about 1 mi before turning west towards the coast.
+The fault-formed North Fork of the Little Sur River is located to the southeast, and the river flows along the fault for about 1 mi before turning west towards the coast.